 Strategic assessment of Melbourne’s urban growth boundary

 Under national environment law—the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)—the federal environment minister may agree to undertake a strategic assessment on the impacts of actions under a policy, plan or program.
-The legislation also requires that a terms of reference be developed to guide such a strategic assessment.

 In December 2008, the Victorian Department of Planning and Community Development released a report entitled Melbourne @ 5 million.
 The report provided forecasts for Melbourne’s future population growth, and detailed the need to accommodate an additional 600,000 new dwellings over the next 20 years within a revised urban growth boundary.